digital-ai/release-integration-sdk-workshop/part-2/lab-3-setup-python-and-ide.md

     source venv/bin/activate

 Once activated, you should see the name of the virtual environment displayed in your command prompt or terminal, for example `(venv) C:\Users\username\project` on Windows.

+Te exit the virtual environment, simply use the `deactivate` command in the terminal.

 ### Install libraries required by the project